 If you’re considering the keto diet with the goal of managing your weight, cardiovascular issues or type 2 diabetes, first examine the type and amount of carbohydrates in your current diet.
 Getting on the keto diet would force you to avoid added sugars and processed foods, which are healthier practices for everyone.
 However, the diet would also reduce your intake of the fiber, vitamins and minerals found in whole grains, fruit, some vegetables, beans and legumes.
 Replacing these foods with those high in calories and saturated fats (which include red meats, whole-milk dairy products, and some vegetable oils) could increase your cholesterol levels and negatively affect the bacteria in your gut.

-If you’re on the keto diet, Rittman recommends you drink adequate amounts of water because you’re missing out on the added hydration provided by fruits and veggies.
-Staying hydrated will help manage constipation caused by the lack of fiber in this diet and may help provide energy during the keto flu period.
+If you’re on the keto diet, drink adequate amounts of water, Rittman says.
+You’re missing out on the added hydration provided by fruits and veggies.
+Staying hydrated will help you manage constipation caused by the lack of fiber in this diet and may help provide energy during the keto flu period.

 Rittman also recommends taking a daily multivitamin to supplement for the keto diet’s reduction in vitamins, minerals and antioxidants typically supplied by fruits, vegetables and whole grains.

 Or, you might try a simpler route.
 “There is clear evidence that following a diet rich in plant foods, eating moderate amounts of red meat and other animal proteins, limiting alcohol, and incorporating exercise can reduce your risk for cancer and other chronic diseases like obesity, diabetes and heart disease,” Klein says.

 If you do consider a restrictive diet like the ketogenic diet, Rittman advises speaking with a medical professional or dietitian first to determine if it’s appropriate for you.
 “The best diets for weight management, or overall health, aren’t necessarily diets at all.
 They’re lifestyle changes.”